Rillo¶

 self._state.account_deleted = True

-def execute(self, command: Command) -> None:
+def sign_up(self, username: str) -> None:

 if self._state is not None:

-raise ValueError("User already exists.")
+raise ValueError("User already exists")

 self._emit(UserSignedUp(username=username))